Kidneys are important organs and are extremely fragile.

 Healthy kidneys conserve water and concentrate toxins into a smaller amount of liquid to be urinated away.

-Kidney failure is defined as the inability of the kidneys to remove toxins from the blood, causing toxin build-up in the body.
+Kidney failure is the inability of the kidneys to remove toxins from the blood, causing toxin build-up in the body.

-Canine kidney failure can be acute (one that appears suddenly) or chronic (one that comes on gradually over a period of time):
+Canine renal failure can be acute (one that appears suddenly) or chronic (one that comes on gradually over a period of time).

 Canine Acute Renal Failure (ARF)